Want to know more?

 What is a childcare reference?

 A childcare reference is any adult individual who can confirm that you had a certain childcare experience.
-References can be: Parents whose children you took care of; an educator or co-educator of the school or nursery in which you had an internship; a fellow coach or board member at an organisation where you train or work with children; or a representative from the youth programme you were involved with.
+References can be: Parents whose children you took care of; an educator or co-educator of the school or nursery in which you had an internship; a fellow coach or board member at an organisation where you train or work with children; or a representative from the youth program you were involved with.
 If you babysat siblings or relatives, members of your own family can also complete a childcare reference.

 What is a personal reference?